jdconley/argon2themax/README.md

 var argon2 = require("argon2themax");

 // Grab the options we want to use.
-// These options will take close to, but not more than, 250ms to compute a hash!
+// These options will take close to, but not more than, 250ms to compute a hash.
-// You'll want to store them, because finding them is expensive (~15s on my laptop). var maxOpts;
+// The first run of getMaxOptions() takes a while (~15s on my laptop) so you should
+// call it at startup, not when the first password hash request comes in.
+// Subsequent calls use a cache. var maxOpts;
 var plain = "password";